Tz database: Unix-like systems

 The standard path for the timezone database is /usr/share/zoneinfo/ in Linux distributions, macOS, and some other Unix-like systems.

 Usage and extensions

-Boundaries of time zones
+Boundaries of timezones

-Geographical boundaries in the form of coordinate sets are not part of the tz database, but boundaries are published by Eric Muller in the form of vector polygons.
-Using these vector polygons, one can determine, for each place on the globe, the tz database zone in which it is located.
+Geographical boundaries in the form of coordinate sets are not part of the tz database, but boundaries are published by Evan Siroky in GeoJSON and shapefile formats.

 Use in other standards

 The Unicode Common Locale Data Repository (CLDR) refers to zones in the tz database.
 However, as the name for a zone can change from one tz database release to another, the CLDR assigns the UN/LOCODE for the city used in the name for the zone, or an internally-assigned code if there is no such city for the zone, to a tzdb zone.

 Use in software systems

 The tz database is used for time zone processing and conversions in many computer software systems, including: